 The NICE Guideline recommends that women should have the pain relief that seems most appropriate and acceptable to them, without fear of it affecting their MS.

 TENS machines are available for pain relief in the early stages of labour.
-Anecdotal evidence suggests that TENS machines can trigger lower limb spasm in some women with MS during labour.
-It may be worth discussing this with health professionals in advance if you are considering using a TENS machine.
+Anecdotal evidence suggests that TENS machines can trigger lower limb spasm in some women with MS during labour, so it may be worth discussing this with health professionals in advance if you are considering using a TENS machine.

 Planning for the baby

-As for anyone with a new baby, it can be valuable to make the most of offers of help.
+As for anyone with a new baby, it can be valuable to make the most of any offers of help.
 If help is not available from friends and relatives, it may be possible to have help arranged through social services or your health visitor.

 If at all possible, try discussing in advance the type of help that might be needed.
-For example, is help needed with household tasks?
+For example, do you need help with household tasks?
 Or perhaps with night feeding?
-Or just taking the baby out for a while to give you the chance to have some additional sleep in the day?
+Or could someone take the baby out for a while to give you the chance to have some additional sleep in the day?

-Help may be needed at different times.
-Typically, offers of help are received immediately following the birth, but research has shown that the increased risk of relapse remains until around six to nine months after the baby is born.
-One research study has found that having help available for the whole of the first year reduced the number and impact of symptoms that a new mother with MS experiences and increases her ability to function normally.
+You may find you need help at different times.
+Typically, offers of help are received immediately following the birth, but research has shown that the increased risk of relapse remains until around six to nine months after your baby is born.
+One research study found that having help available for the whole of the first year reduced the number and impact of symptoms that a new mother with MS experiences and increases her ability to function normally.
 While this may not be feasible for everyone, developing a network of potential helpers who may be available at short notice may be useful.

 Life with a new baby

 Can I breastfeed?

-It is important to discuss all these issues with the MS nurse and/or midwife before the baby is born, so that they are able to provide appropriate support and advice.
+It is good to discuss all these issues with your MS nurse and/or midwife before your baby is born, so that they are able to provide appropriate support and advice.
 A number of organisations also provide support to breastfeeding mothers, and you will find the links below.